yanxiaohong/Anti-Cursed-Darkness-Squad-BETA/README.md

 # Anti-Cursed-Darkness-Squad v7
 Powerful Layer 7 & 4 panel.

 Thanks to MHProDev, Leeon123, R00tS3c, emp001, cocorisss  and wachirachoomsiri for their methods.
 This tool is an one-in-all DDOS Panel with the best methods.
-Only the panel it self, functionality, the proxy-crawler and attack api logger discord webhooks is coded by z3ntl3 root.
+Only the panel it self, functionality, the proxy-crawler is coded by z3ntl3 root.
 Others are not part of our code!

 <p> NOTICE: When proxies banned, then renew it by "proxy-crawl" command.</p>
 <br><p>We are not responsable for what u do with this tool.